 She waved her drink at him in an awkward attempt to say goodbye, with a smile to match when Adam pointed to her drink.
 He hadn’t noticed her trying to break away, or so she thought.

-This night, he took her glass and took a sip.
+That night, he took her glass and took a sip.
 He thought for a second.
 Then he took another sip, finishing it off.
-Elle couldn’t tell if he was doing it on purpose tonight, or if he was just being the same Adam she had once fallen in love with all those years ago, bringing their lips together on the same piece of glass, both marveling at the intimacy of a shared drink like a kiss in disguise.
+Elle couldn’t tell if he was doing it on purpose, or if he was just being the same Adam she had once fallen in love with all those years ago, bringing their lips together on the same piece of glass, both marveling at the intimacy of a shared drink like a kiss in disguise.

 He made a face and handed her back her glass.
 “You’re sipping Fireball by itself?”

 She took the empty glass from him and hugged it close to her, coming to its defense.
 “I happen to like it.
 And yes, I asked for it on the rocks, I can enjoy it this way.
 She looked down into her now empty glass.
 “Well, not anymore, it’s gone.”

 “Don’t worry about it.
 I’ll get you another drink.
 A better one.”
 Oh, Adam was good.
 He quickly dispelled any and all awkwardness and filled it with charm and warmth.
 It was a talent of his.
 It was what drew her to him again and again.